-- a) The ability of the canine to detect the trained odor while discriminating from non-trained odor. - b) Demonstration of the canine's ability to perform a systematic search. - c) Demonstration of the canine handler's control of the canine during the execution of a systematic search. - d) The canine handler's recognition of the canine's behavior while searching. - e) The canine's trained final response. - f) The canine handler's recognition of the canine's trained final response.

-5.8.1.1.2 The odor recognition assessment consists of the following components and parameters.

-NOTE Successful completion of this assessment does not indicate proficiency in operational environments.

-- a) The canine handler shall be advised of the parameters of the assessment. - b) The canine handler shall not know the total number or placement of training aids for the totality of the exercise(s). - c) The assessor shall know the correct outcome of the assessment. - d) The canine handler shall not know the correct outcome of the assessment. - e) The assessor shall observe the canine team.
+- 546 c) Demonstration of the canine handler's control of the canine during the execution of a systematic547 search. - 548 d) The canine handler's recognition of the canine's behavior while searching. - 549 e) The canine's trained final response. - 550 f) The canine handler's recognition of the canine's trained final response. - 551 5.8.1.1.2 The odor recognition assessment consists of the following components and parameters. - 552 NOTE Successful completion of this assessment does not indicate proficiency in operational environments. - a) The canine handler shall be advised of the parameters of the assessment. - b) The canine handler shall not know the total number or placement of training aids for the totality of the exercise(s). - c) The assessor shall know the correct outcome of the assessment. - 557 d) The canine handler shall not know the correct outcome of the assessment. - e) The assessor shall observe the canine team.
 At the conclusion of the assessment, the assessor shall compare the search results with the parameters of the search.
-This comparison may be done immediately after the handler determines the canine has made its trained final response, or at the conclusion of the entire assessment. - f) A minimum of six sample containers shall be used. - 1) The sample containers shall be placed in a location that minimizes environmental influences that may affect the odor.

-- 2) The sample containers shall be spaced a minimum of 3 ft (\sim 1 m) apart and arranged to minimize contamination of containers. - 3) Each test sample (training aid or distractor) shall be placed in a clean, unused container (boxes, plastic tubs, paint cans, etc.).
+This comparison may be done immediately after the handler determines the canine has made its trained final response, or at the conclusion of the entire assessment. - 562 f) A minimum of six sample containers shall be used. - The sample containers shall be placed in a location that minimizes environmental influences that may affect the odor. - The sample containers shall be spaced a minimum of 3 ft (~1 m) apart and arranged to minimize contamination of containers and training aids. - 567 3) Each test sample (training aid or distractor) shall be placed in a clean, unused container 568 (boxes, plastic tubs, paint cans, etc.).
 All containers shall be identical.
-Containers should not be sealed or have lids and allow for odor to be readily available.
-All containers shall be absent of visual cues and external markings of the contents of the container. - 4) A minimum of one training aid shall be placed randomly among the sample containers.
-The number of training aids may increase as long as there are a minimum of six stable total containers per training aids used (e.g., if three training aids are placed, then a minimum of 18 containers would be needed). - 5) A minimum of four different distractor odors, uncontaminated by human remains, shall be placed randomly among the sample containers (dog food, gloves, human food, animal remains, a handler's scented article, etc.). - g) The assessor shall select the overall arrangement of the sample containers (e.g., individual lines of containers or circular configurations of containers). - h) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - i) The canine team shall be allowed to search each sample container twice. - j) Successful completion of the odor recognition assessment requires the canine team to locate the training aid with no false final responses. - k) Failure of the odor recognition assessment includes: - 1) the canine team fails to locate the training aid; - 2) the canine team fails to complete the assessment searching each sample container twice; - 3) the canine team exceeds the maximum amount of false or nonproductive responses; - 4) biting, scratching, and/or aggressively disturbing a placed training aid; and/or - 5) the assessor can fail the canine team if it is determined that the canine is no longer actively searching.
+Containers should not 569 be sealed or have lids and allow for odor to be readily available.
+All containers shall be 570 absent of visual cues and external markings of the contents of the container. - 4) A minimum of one training aid shall be placed randomly among the sample containers.
+The number of training aids may increase as long as there are a minimum of six physically stable total containers per training aids used (e.g., if three training aids are placed, then a minimum of 18 containers would be needed). - 5) A minimum of four different distractor odors, uncontaminated by human remains, shall be placed randomly among the sample containers (dog food, gloves, human food, animal remains, a handler's scented article, etc.). - 578 g) The assessor shall select the overall arrangement of the sample containers (e.g., individual lines579 of containers or circular configurations of containers).